pic pic

 To align equal signs

-This feature requires the VS Code Extension "Better Align".
-It aligns consecutive lines by using the equal sign and other symbols as a reference.
+This feature requires a VS Code Extension called "Better Align".
+It aligns consecutive lines by using the equals sign and other symbols as a reference.
 It's implemented by pressing Alt + a.

 Example

-See also the extension "Cursor Align", which aligns code by clicking the position on each line.
+See also the extension "Cursor Align", which aligns code according to the position indicated on each line.

 To extend the cursor vertically

-Hold down Alt+Ctrl + press πŸ ™ or πŸ ›
+Hold down Alt+Ctrl and press 🠙 or 🠛

 Example